dotnet/arcade/Documentation/TeamProcess/One-Pagers/pipeline-machine-learning-arcade8824.md

 ### Model Accuracy

-With a target of $95\%$ accurate, the backtesting concluded that we had a true accuracy of $93.3\%$.
+With a target of $95\%$ accurate, the back-testing concluded that we had a true accuracy of $93.3\%$.

 We backtested the model by training on all previous data before a point, and then testing on 1 week ahead, on data the model has not seen before.
 Here is a graph of the accuracy over time.